 Recent research reveals that COVID-19 vaccination does not significantly lower the risk of developing neurological symptoms associated with Long COVID.
 While vaccines don't prevent these symptoms, they still reduce overall Long COVID risk and the likelihood of severe COVID-19.
 Understanding these findings is essential for informed health decisions.

-The Impact of Air Quality on Long COVID Symptoms
+Air Quality on Long COVID Symptoms

 Clean air significantly impacts the management of long COVID by reducing inflammation and enhancing overall health.
 Poor air quality can worsen symptoms like fatigue and shortness of breath, while clean air promotes better sleep and lung function.
 Strategies to improve indoor and outdoor air quality can support recovery efforts.